 If your business is in serious trouble, filing for bankruptcy is one of the most consequential decisions you can make.
 Many business owners and entrepreneurs feel overwhelmed by the prospect of filing for bankruptcy.
 Furthermore, they may worry that doing so will automatically make it impossible for their company to stay in business.

 While these concerns are understandable, it is important to remember that not all types of bankruptcy are alike.
-Understanding what each form of bankruptcy means for your business is crucial to knowing how to devise a plan to protect your assets and your company.
+Understanding what each form of bankruptcy means for your business is crucial to know how to devise a plan to protect your assets and your company.

 What Is Business Bankruptcy?